Norway Is Building a Highway for Bees

 Would you tell the tiny creatures responsible for pollinating crops that provide 35 percent of the world’s food to hit the road?
 The answer is yes in Norway — the AFP reports that Oslo is creating a “bee highway” to help protect the increasingly embattled pollinators.

 The highway is being built as a kind of bee-friendly corridor that encourages places where bees like to both live and feed.
 The AFP reports that “feeding stations” filled with marigolds, sunflowers and other flowers beloved by bees are being planted to “give the insects safe passage through the city.”
-Using public and private resources, the highway is the first of its kind.

 By building bee havens on rooftops and balconies, writes The Local, Oslo hopes to direct bee traffic from east to west, giving them nectar-rich feeding sources to help offset the stresses of urban life.
 The plan is being spearheaded by BiBy, an urban bee conservation group that has also set up an online map showing Oslo residents where more plants are needed.